Application Deadline: April 26, 2024

 The first year focuses on the biblical and historical roots of spiritual direction through the early church and the desert fathers and mothers.
 Students will cultivate greater attentiveness to their interior movements as they engage with the foundational practices of silence and listening.
 In addition, students are required to receive spiritual direction with a trained director before starting the cohort and through the duration of the program.
 Students will also begin practicing spiritual direction with their cohort peers under supervision.
 Students on the supervision track will begin mentoring and supervising their peers as well as teaching some of the training sessions and contemplative practices.

-Cindy Lee is a spiritual director and oblate with an Episcopal monastic community.
-She earned her PhD in Practical Theology from Claremont School of Theology in the area of Spiritual Formation.
-She leads retreats in Christian mysticism and De-Westernizing Christian Spiritual Formation.
-In addition, Dr. Lee serves as the Doctoral Projects Administrator for the DMin and DGL degrees at Fuller Theological Seminary.
+Cindy Lee is a spiritual director and trains new spiritual directors with various organizations.
+She is an Affiliate Assistant Professor at Fuller Seminary.
+She earned her PhD in Practical Theology from Claremont School of Theology in the area of Christian Spirituality and her DMin from Bakke Graduate University in the area of urban ministry and leadership.
+She leads retreats in the areas of Christian mysticism and BIPOC-centered spirituality.
+In addition, Cindy serves as the Doctoral Projects Administrator for the DMin and DGL degrees at Fuller Theological Seminary.
 Prior to Fuller she served overseas in Beijing and Taipei and also was on staff with InterVarsity.
-In her free time, she enjoys street art and exploring the city.
+She is the author of Our Unforming: De-Westernizing Spiritual Formation (Fortress Press, 2022).